Comment, compliment or complaint

 - Email: email@example.com

-- By post: Customer Relations team, Cheshire West and Chester Council 4 Civic Way, Ellesmere Port, CH65 0BE.
+Customer Relations team, Cheshire West and Chester Council, 4 Civic Way, Ellesmere Port, CH65 0BE

-Please note that complaints about Councillors, Health and Social care, Children's Services, Housing and Schools follow a different procedure.
+Please note: complaints about Councillors, Health and Social Care, Children's Services, housing and schools follow a different procedure

 What happens once I have made a complaint

-Your complaint will be acknowledged by the Solutions Team by letter or email to confirm we have received it.
-It will be sent to the relevant service for an investigation and response at Stage 1 of the Corporate Compliments Comments and Complaints Policy (CCC).
+Your complaint will be acknowledged by the Complaints team by letter or email to confirm we have received it.
+It will be sent to the relevant service for an investigation and response at stage one of the Corporate Compliments Comments and Complaints Policy (CCC).
 If we have made a mistake, this stage allows the service to put things right and make an apology.

-The acknowledgement letter will tell you the name and telephone number of the Solutions Team Officer coordinating your complaint and how long the investigation is likely to take.
+The acknowledgement letter will tell you how long the investigation is likely to take.

 In normal circumstances, we will aim to respond to your complaint within 20 working days of receipt and you will usually receive a response direct from the service you complained about.
 Sometimes, more complex issues may take longer but we will keep you informed of our progress and will inform you, in writing, of any delays in our response.

-If you are not satisfied with our Stage 1 response you have the opportunity to escalate your complaint to Stage 2 of the CCC Policy.
-Please write to the Solutions Team within 21 days of the date of the Stage 1 response letter, your letter should say why you are unhappy with the Stage 1 response and what outcomes you would like to see as a result of a Stage 2 investigation.
+If you are not satisfied with our stage one response you have the opportunity to escalate your complaint to stage two of the CCC Policy.
+Please write to the Complaints team within 21 days of the date of the stage one response letter, your letter should say why you are unhappy with the stage one response and what outcomes you would like to see as a result of a stage two investigation.

-Your Stage 2 complaint will be referred to a Solutions Officer who will review the investigation of your complaint at Stage 1.
-The Solutions officer may challenge the initial investigation of the service.
-The Solutions officer will make recommendations for service improvements as appropriate and will then write to you to give the Council’s final response to your complaint within the Corporate Complaints Process.
+Your stage two complaint will be referred to a Senior Manager from the relevant service who will review the investigation of your complaint at stage one.
+The Senior Manager may challenge the initial investigation and may also make recommendations for service improvements as appropriate.
+They will then write to you to give the Council’s final response to your complaint within the Corporate Complaints Process.

 What if I am still not satisfied

-If you remain dissatisfied after your complaint has been dealt with at both Stages of the Corporate Complaints Policy you may wish to contact the Local Government Ombudsman.
-You can complain at any time to the Local Government Ombudsman, who is independent of the Council and can investigate on your behalf.
+If you remain dissatisfied after your complaint has been dealt with at both stages of the Corporate Complaints Policy you may wish to contact the Local Government and Social Care Ombudsman.
+You can complain at any time to the Local Government and Social Care Ombudsman, who is independent of the Council and can investigate on your behalf.
 Contact details for The Local Government Ombudsman Advice team are below.